Fashion Designer Education Requirements and Career Information

 Fashion designers conceptualize, design and manufacture apparel for men, women and children.
 They develop ideas into final products by making sketches of their ideas, selecting fabric, colors and patterns that work together in both a creative and functional way.
 After researching current fashion trends and forecasting future trends, designers then visit manufacturers and trade shows to select fabrics and patterns and begin work on their designs.
 A prototype of the garments is created and then adjusted until it ultimately resembles the designer's original concept and design.
 Final samples are then manufactured and presented to retail outlets.
 Fashion designers are subject to tight deadlines and long work hours, and they need to be able to work with suppliers, manufacturers and retailers.

-According to the U.S. Bureau of Labor Statistics, the hunt for work in the fashion industry is highly competitive, and there will be little change in the number of employment opportunities for fashion designers from 2010 to 2020.
-The median wage for fashion designers was $62,860 per year in May 2012.
+According to the U.S. Bureau of Labor Statistics, the hunt for work in the fashion industry is highly competitive, and there will be a three percent decline in the number of employment opportunities for fashion designers from 2012 to 2022.
+The average wage for fashion designers was $73,570 per year in May 2013.

 Related to Fashion Designer